Pathways to a Healthy Kansas

 - Resident/community well-being: projects included park improvements at Lane Park, Princeton Park, Pomona Park, Williamsburg Track and Park, Legacy Square-Ottawa, Rantoul Park; exercise classes at Pomona Library

-- Schools: USD 288 Central Heights passed 3 new wellness policies including community access, water bottles in classrooms, and FACS class enhancements; USD 289 Wellsville passed 4 new wellness policies including indoor recess, fitness assessment, extra-curriculur physical activities with community partners, and water bottles in classrooms
+- Schools: USD 288 Central Heights passed 3 new wellness policies including community access, water bottles in classrooms, and FACS class enhancements; USD 289 Wellsville passed 4 new wellness policies including indoor recess, fitness assessment, extra-curricular physical activities with community partners, and water bottles in classrooms

 - Worksites: healthy policies passed and comprehensive programs implemented at Kalmar, Franklin County Government, USD 289 Wellsville, Elizabeth Layton Center, Neosho County Community College-Ottawa, ECKAN, and ECKAAA (Agency on Aging)